things-to-do

 Best Time to Visit Marbella

-Autumn (September-October): Still warm, crowds thinning, lower prices.
+Autumn (September to October) is still warm, crowds thinning, lower prices.
 Excellent time to visit.
+For more detail, see our best time to visit Marbella guide.

-Winter (November-March): Mild (15-18°C), quiet, some beach clubs and restaurants closed.
+Winter (November to March) is mild (15 to 18 degrees), quiet, and some beach clubs and restaurants close.
 The Old Town is peaceful and pleasant for walking.

 Yacht Charters